 The stage: So, another two race day and I'm watching Flanders.
 Because, well, cobbles.
 Luckily, they have planned the timing so that it should finish first and we can all watch the end of the Giro stage.

-What we have ahead: Thirteen kilometers to go and Dennis had about fifty seconds over the chase group and 1:37 over the gc group.
+Thirteen kilometers to go and Dennis had about fifty seconds over the chase group and 1:37 over the gc group.⛰️The final 15 km of stage 15 run entirely uphill.
+The first 10 km go up at very steep around 9% and topping out at 14%.

 By the 1960s, French vines such Merlot, Sauvignon Blanc, and Pinot Grigio, which had been introduced during the Napoleonic wars, had become the mainstay of Friulian viticulture, but Paolo and Dina wanted to concentrate on local grapes exclusively.
 Their research suggested that Verduzzo, Picolit, Ribolla Gialla, Refosco dal Peduncolo Rosso and Schioppettino had traditionally been the most appreciated and popular vines.